Tommy Battle: Mayor of Huntsville

-During his second term, Battle, working with the State of Alabama, began the Restore Our Roads campaign and received a $250 million roads package designed to pay for necessary roadwork as well as increase economic development.
-To help fund the development further, a one-cent sales tax increase was proposed by Battle.
-The city council unanimously approved the increase and Huntsville saw the $453 million construction project grow to fruition.
+During his second term, Battle began the Restore Our Roads campaign and received a $250 million state roads package.
+To help fund the development, Battle proposed a one-cent sales tax.
+The city council approved the increase and Huntsville completed a $453 million construction project.

-In 2015, Battled pushed the City of Huntsville to buy body cameras for the Huntsville Police Department, costing tax payers 1.2 million dollars.
+In 2015, Battle asked the city to buy body cameras for the Huntsville Police Department, at a cost of $1.2 million.

-In 2016, Battle announced that Google Fiber was coming to Huntsville, a move Battle strongly supported.
+In 2016, Battle supported the arrival of Google Fiber to Huntsville.

-Battle favored the expansion of ridesharing companies such as Uber and Lyft into the city and rewrote the vehicle for hire ordinance to make clear such companies could operate there.
+Battle favored the city-wide of expansion of ridesharing companies like Uber and Lyft in the city, and rewrote the vehicle for hire ordinance to allow their operation.

-In the December 2017 special election for the Senate, Battle endorsed former State Supreme Court Judge Roy Moore, stating "As a Republican, we were going to support whoever the Republican party nominated during our primary.
+In the December 2017 special election for the Senate, Battle endorsed former State Supreme Court Judge Roy Moore, saying "As a Republican, we were going to support whoever the Republican party nominated during our primary.
 The Republicans nominated Roy Moore."

 In April 2018, a rookie Huntsville Police officer, William Darby, shot and killed a suicidal man within 11 seconds of arriving at a call.
 In August 2018, Mayor Battle urged the Huntsville city council to pay or assist with paying for Darby's defense.
 The city paid $89,000 for his defense.
 In May 2020, Darby was found guilty of murder.
-After the verdict, Battle released a statement that says he "disagree with the verdict" and that "Officer Darby followed the appropriate safety protocols in his response on the scene."
+After the verdict, Battle released a statement that he "disagree[d] with the verdict" and that "Officer Darby followed the appropriate safety protocols in his response on the scene."
 Darby was cleared of wrong-doing by the city police review board.
-As a result, Darby was still being paid by the city of Huntsville until late July.
+As a result, Darby was still paid by the city of Huntsville until late July.
 On August 20, 2021, Darby was sentenced to 25 years in jail for the murder.
 Battle pushed to prevent the bodycam footage from being released.
 However, the footage of the murder was released on August 27, 2021.

 Fifteen Huntsville-area organizations, including the Alabama chapters of Southern Christian Leadership Conference and NAACP Youth Council, have denounced Mayor Battle's handling of the George Floyd protest that occurred in and around Big Spring Park on June 3, 2020.
 Huntsville Police along with SWAT and Incident Response Team used tear gas, pepper spray, and rubber bullets to end the protest.

 Controversy

-Following the murder conviction of William Darby, political groups and politicians have called for Battle to resign.
-Locals have also started an online petition calling for Battle's resignation along with Huntsville Police Chief Mark McMurray.
+Following the murder conviction of William Darby, political groups and politicians called for mayor Battle to resign.
+Locals also made an online petition calling for the resignations of Battle and the Huntsville Police Chief Mark McMurray.

-In May 2021, a Huntsville civil rights group, Rosa Parks Day Committee, called for Battle's resignation along with Police Chief Mark McMurray.
-This came after both men publicly supported Huntsville Police Officer William Darby after a jury found him guilty of murder, the office William Derby, was sentenced to 25 years.
+In May 2021, a Huntsville civil rights group, Rosa Parks Day Committee, also called for the resignations of Battle and McMurray.
+This came after both men publicly supported Huntsville Police Officer William Darby after his conviction for murder.
 Mark McMurray announced his retirement in Feb 2022.